 Capsular contracture is a term used to describe the uncommon problem of malformed scar tissue around a breast implant after breast augmentation surgery.
 During the breast augmentation procedure, a pocket in the breast tissue is created and the implant is inserted.
 As the tissues begin to heal after surgery, a capsule of scar tissue forms to hold the implant in place.
 Capsular contracture occurs when this capsule contracts, or thickens, and squeezes the implant, causing the breast to harden or become distorted.
-Through surgery, capsular contracture can be corrected and the condition of the breasts can be improved.
+Through capsular contracture surgery, this can be corrected and the condition of the breasts can be improved.

 The Baker Classification categorizes capsular contracture by separating it into four specific grades: